stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 ### Directory Password Policy

-A Directory's `Password Policy` resource contains data that controls how passwords behave and are reset for the directory.
-This include information used to reset passwords and to enforce password strength.
+A Directory's `Password Policy` resource contains data that controls how strong passwords need to be for account in the directory and how they are reset.
 By modifying this information, you can modify the behavior of the account's that are apart of the directory.

 The password policy can be retrieved by interacting with the directory resource.
 The directory resource has a `passwordPolicy` link to the directory's `Password Policy`.